PiSupply/PiJuice/Hardware/README.md

     - TP2 - Pi Zero
     - TP3 - Pi B+ and 2B

-**Note:** As of Firmware v1.3_2019_01_15 pogo pin is no longer required to wakeup the Raspberry Pi when powering from the Pi micro USB.
+**Note:** As of Firmware v1.3_2019_01_15 the pogo pin is no longer required to wakeup the Raspberry Pi when powering from the Pi micro USB.
 A single press of SW1 on the PiJuice will wakeup the Pi or a short of GPIO pins 5 & 6 will also wakeup the Pi.
 This method has been introduced to accommodate the new Raspberry Pi boards and any future boards.

 **Note:** If using the pogo pin with Raspberry Pi model 2B and the pogo pin protrudes through the Raspberry Pi then you may need to tin the solder pad or the end of the pogo pin.